acoli-repo/AURIS/guidelines/archive/discourse.2023-11-13.md

 - **SIMILARITY**: `SIMILARITY` is a symmetric relation in which one or more similarities between the utterance and the anchor are highlighted with respect to what each predicates as a whole or to some entities they mention (Bunt & Prasad 2016).

-	- This definition recalls aspects of the definition of Contrast, so SIMILARITY could be seen as a subclass of PDTB COMPARISON.
-In PDTB3, Similarity was indeed introduced as a subclass of COMPARISON (Webber et al. 2019, p.18).
-The PDTB2 mapping by Bunt and Prasad (2016), however, linked it with PDTB Conjunction and thus puts it under PDTB EXPANSION.
+	- This definition recalls aspects of the defonition of Contrast, so SIMILARITY could be seen as a subclass of PDTB COMPARISON.
+The PDTB2 mapping by Bunt and Prasad (2016), however, puts it under PDTB EXPANSION.

 	- PDTB2 Conjunction: Bunt & Prasad (2016) provide no other PDTB counterpart but PDTB2 conjunction.
 But this seems to be incorrect as it has a much looser definition closer to SDRT Narration: The situation described in the utterance provides additional, discourse new, information that is related to the situation described in the anchor, but is not related to the anchor in any other, more specific discourse relation.
 The semantics are thus no more than that of a logical ∧ (and).
 Diagnostic connectives are _also_, _in addition_, _additionally_, _further_, etc. ("conjunction", Prasad et al. 2007, p.37)